 vegetable oil

-If you are using fresh rice cakes, then you don't need to soak them in water.
-When using refrigerated rice cakes found at Korean grocery stores, soak them in warm water for 30 minutes before using.
+If you are using fresh rice cakes, then you do not need to soak them in water.
+When using refrigerated rice cakes found at Korean grocery stores, soak them in warm water for thirty minutes before using.
 Heat a wok over high heat.
 Once heated, lightly coat the wok with vegetable oil.
 Add garlic and reduce heat to medium-high.
 Add shishito peppers and cabbage, and stir-fry for about two minutes.
 Add soy sauce and sugar.
-Continue to stir-fry until the soy sauce and sugar are mixed.
+Continue to stir-fry until the soy sauce and sugar are fully combined.

 Comments